botify-hq/developers-docs/api_docs/markdowns/api/introduction.md

 <a href="https://docs.google.com/forms/d/1T6D588024flDKHS6q_IMlVMS-q8rmRvgzBIc8EZdyDo/viewform" class="inscription-button" target="_blank">Request access to the alpha version of the Botify API</a>

-## Use examples
+## Use cases
-- **Integrate Botify Data into existing dashboards**.
+The basic idea of the API is to give you the pieces you need to **integrate Botify into your own solutions** to keep your website optimized and your team focussed on improving your SEO performance.

+- **Go deeper into the analysis** of your website as the API allows you to get the metrics YOU want that could be not available in the Botify application.
+- **Keep your internal dashboards up-to-date** with the most recent data on your website.
-- Create dashboards showing an **overview of all your websites**.
+- Get an **overview of all your websites**.
-- Create **reporting for the product or engineering team**
 - **Complement Botify data with other sources** like Google Search Console, Majestic SEO or even sales results, product inventory, etc.
-- **Automate exports** after each crawl to get list of error pages (404, 500, ...), most visited pages, extracted data, etc.
-- ...
-What are your own ideas?
+- **Show alerts in your CMS** regarding some page's content to keep your SEO optimized.
+- **Create reports** for your marketing, product or engineering team.
+- Automatically **generate sitemaps** to make Google awared of new URLs or newly updated or fixed URLs.
+- **Rise some alerts** in internal monitoring solutions when new issues occurs on your website (increase of errors, unexpected changes in internal linking, etc).
+- Develop some **non regression systems** to ensure that evolutions on your website won't effect your SEO performance.
+- ... and more, it's up to you!

 ## Possibilities
 For now, the Botify API is **only pulling data from Botify Analytics**, meaning that **you can get any data related to an analysis**.